 Youth soccer clubs can be found in every corner of the country, and they can be costly to operate.
 The sport’s growth, especially at the youth level, has been tremendous.
 There are an estimated three million youth soccer players in the United States.

 There are numerous opportunities for youth players of all skill levels and abilities to participate in the sport.
 Local clubs are constantly competing with each other to attract the best players and build their names.

 However, as these clubs continue to grow, the money they need to compete also grows.

 Youth Academy Costs and Funds

 Most clubs around the world use an academy system.
 In an academy, players are able to sign contracts, sometimes at a very young age, that tie them to the club.

 Lionel Messi, one of the greatest players of all time, signed for FC Barcelona at age 13.
-He then worked his way through the Barcelona academy and broke into their first team.
+He then worked through the Barcelona academy and broke into their first team.
 The rest is history.